2013–14 V AFG

 The 2013–14 V Football Group season was the 64th season of the Bulgarian V Group.
 The group comprises the third level of the Bulgarian football pyramid and is divided into four geographic regions: North-West, North-East, South-East, and South-West.

-The top team from each region was directly promoted to B Group for season 2014–15.
+The top team from each region was directly promoted to the B Group for season 2014–15.
 The bottom two teams of each division were relegated to their respective regional groups at the fourth level of the football league system for the following season.

 Changes from season 2012–13

 Club Movements Between V Group and B Group

 The champions of the four 2012–13 V AFG divisions were promoted to the 2013–14 B PFG: Dobrudzha Dobrich from V AFG North-East and Botev Galabovo from V AFG South-East, Akademik Svishtov from V AFG North-West and Marek 2010 Dupnitsa from V AFG South-West.

-In return, Sliven 2000 was expelled from B PFG championship in March 2013.
+In return, Sliven 2000 was expelled from the B PFG championship in March 2013.
 Other teams, which relegated to V AFG, are Shumen 2010, Septemvri Simitli and Vidima-Rakovski.